systemdisgood/NetStrousVirt/README.md

 # NetStrousVirt
-Virtual machine written on C++ where all CPU instructions are functions.
+Virtual machine written on C++ where all CPU instructions are functions and all io is organised via network.